'If you want a war, we'll give you a war' - NZ faces tough decisions as Iran calls Trump's bluff, expert says

 The international law professor at the University of Waikato said: "Iran is calling President [Donald] Trump's bluff."

-Gillespie said the strikes were also "really difficult issue" for the New Zealand Government.
+Gillespie said the strikes were also a "really difficult issue" for the New Zealand Government.

 There are 45 Defence Force (NZDF) personnel stationed at Camp Taji in Iraq, where they have trained Iraqi soldiers to fight Islamic State since 2015.